guru-cool/NN/README.md

 ```

 # How to test:
-Comment line 23 and uncomment line 25 to make the null resource always run, now test with and without a public IP.
+Comment line 23 and uncomment line 25 in modules/aws_instance/aws_instance.tf to make the null resource always run, now test with and without a public IP.

 # Enhancements if this was a production Code:
 Write Unit tests!